therooler/jaxmg/README.md

 ```
 to initialize the barrier across all threads.
 The `std::once_flag` ensures that the barrier is initialized exactly once so that all threads see the same barrier.

-In a multi-process context this mechanism could probably be replaced by MPI calls where we syncronise across processes.

-The real problem is point 2.
-Right now, we share device pointers between threads through the creation of shared memory:
+We share device pointers between threads through the creation of shared memory:

 ```C++
 data_type **shmA = get_shm_device_ptrs<data_type>(currentDevice,sync_point, shminfoA, "shmA");